Pub/Sub at the edge with Fanout

 Next steps

-Now you have an operational Fanout message broker operating on a Fastly service.
+Now you have an operational Fanout message broker.
 Consider how you might want to modify this setup to suit your needs:

 • Learn more about subscribing, including examples of the front-end JavaScript code you need to interact with streams.